rweekly/rweekly.org/README.md

 ### Join us!

 Are you passionate about sharing content from the R community?
-After creating at least 10 pull requests, fill [https://docs.google.com/forms/d/e/1FAIpQLSet2Tq_mWWOVsKWxGOSoUg8DzCPlW2-nxIFOSkkRvlUFxQFLw/viewform) to join our team!
+After creating at least 10 pull requests, [fill in this form](https://docs.google.com/forms/d/e/1FAIpQLSet2Tq_mWWOVsKWxGOSoUg8DzCPlW2-nxIFOSkkRvlUFxQFLw/viewform) to join our team!

 Responsabilities of editors